ascentlogo_04

 We don’t grow by staying comfortable we grow by doing the hard stuff.
 That’s not just motivational talk, it’s backed by neuroscience.

-There’s a part of the brain called the anterior midcingulate cortex (aMCC), and it plays a big role in motivation, effort, and pushing through challenges.
-When we do something difficult especially when it goes against our habits or urges, this part of the brain switches on.
-It helps us focus, stay with discomfort, and keep going even when we want to quit.
+There’s a part of our brain called the anterior midcingulate cortex (aMCC).
+This area is involved in motivation, effort and persistence.
+Each time we push ourselves to do something difficult, especially when it goes against our habits or impulses, the aMCC “turns on.”
+It helps us stay focused, tolerate discomfort and keep going even when we want to give up.

-Think about someone trying to overcome an addiction or break a compulsive habit.
-Every time they don’t give in, when they pause, feel the urge, and still make a different choice, they’re not just showing willpower.
-They’re actually strengthening the brain circuits that support long-term self-control and goal achievement.
-That struggle they feel?
-That’s the aMCC at work like a muscle being trained.
+Take, for example, someone working to overcome an addiction or break a compulsive habit.
+Every time they feel the urge but pause and make a different choice, they’re not only showing self-control they’re strengthening the brain pathways that support long-term recovery and resilience.
+The struggle itself is part of the brain’s training, much like exercising a muscle.

 References:

 1. Shenhav, A., Botvinick, M. M., & Cohen, J. D. (2013).
-The expected value of control: an integrative theory of anterior cingulate cortex function.
-Neuron, 79(2), 217–240.
+The expected value of control an integrative theory of anterior cingulate cortex function.

-3. Tang, Y. Y., Hölzel, B. K., & Posner, M. I. (2015).
+2. Tang, Y. Y. Hölzel, B. K, & Posner, M. (2015).
 The neuroscience of mindfulness meditation.
-Nature Reviews Neuroscience, 16(4), 213–225.
+Nature Reviews Neuroscience.

 Back To Articles